111221007/PaperAgent_AI/README.md

 # PaperAgent

-A research paper pipeline API and web interface, deployable on Vercel.
+A research paper pipeline API and web interface, deployable on Vercel and Hugging Face Spaces.

 ## Features
 - Upload, list, and delete files via REST API